International Staff Support

 Insurance

 During the journey from your home country to Sweden all employees, scholars and accompanying family are covered by group insurance with The Legal, Financial and Administrative Services Agency in Sweden.
-If you intend to stay for a longer period of time, it is advisable to ensure if you need an extended insurance coverage for travel and medical care.
+If you intend to stay for a longer period of time, it is advisable to ensure that you have extended insurance coverage for travel and medical care.

 Read more: Insurance for foreign visitors